 This week on our city wedding blog we have a review of one of Manchester’s amazing hotels Hotel Gotham.
 Our Chelle booked in here for a wedding anniversary treat so decided to check out the entire hotel and rate it for us.

 This 5 star hotel is popular with wedding couples, not only as a wedding reception but also as a stop off for photo’s on their beautiful terraces. you can also have your wedding breakfast here in the Honey restaurant.
-Check out this blog we found here on a wedding at the hotel.

 We had a warm and welcoming greeting by the concierge at the entrance, we told them we had a booking at the hotel, after a few clicks on the computer we were told our room was ready and to take the lift to reception on the 6th floor and that they would have our luggage in our room waiting for us.